ericyucb/collaboration-game/README.md

 - `answer` (Optional, for intro): Currently only working for `'mc'` or `'likert'`.
 The answer to the question represented as the index of `choices`.
 - `explanation` (Optional, for intro): A string that is the explanation provided on a correct answer.
 - `direction` (Optional): Only required if `'mc'`.
 Options are between `'row'` or `'column'`.
 The direction to display choices in.
+In the intro questions, questions are stored in an array.
+In the exit questions, questions are grouped into categories.
+The exit questions are an array of categories, where the categories are objects in the following form:
+- `title`: Title of the category
+- `questions`: The array of questions in the category

 ### `Settings.jsx`
 - `ITEM_NAMES`: The item names to display in the dashboard.